GeoffreyCoulaud/validateformat/README.md

 ```

 ## Built-in formats
-The parameters prefixed by a * are required.
+Parameters prefixed by a * are required.

 | name (parameters) | condition for obj to match |
 | ---- | ------------------ |